Wolf Vostell: Dé-coll/age and blurring

 During a stay in Paris in September 1954, Vostell read the word Décollage in a headline of Le Figaro (German translation: "Untie, loose the glued, separate").
 Vostell changed the spelling for himself.
 From 1954 on he named his poster tear-offs Dé-coll/age.
 Later he transferred the term Dé-coll/age to his happenings.
 For Wolf Vostell the Dé-coll/age became a design principle and a comprehensive concept of art.
 Ceres from 1960, Coca-Cola, your candidate, Great Session with Da (all pictures from 1961), Wochenspiegel Beatles and Livio from 1966 are examples of Wolf Vostell's Dé-coll/agen.

-In the 1960s Wolf Vostell worked with the technique of blurring.
+In the 1960s Vostell worked with the technique of blurring.
 With a mixture of turpentine and carbon tetrachloride, photographs in magazines can be blurred.
 The cycle Kleenex from 1962, Kennedy before Corham from 1964, Goethe Today from 1967 and Homage to Henry Ford and Jaqueline Kennedy from 1967 are examples of Wolf Vostell's blurred images.
 He combined dé-coll/age with blurring like in Jayne Mansfield from 1968 and Marilyn Monroe from 1962 or Hours of fun from 1968.

 Politics

-Wolf Vostell has been dealing with world political events in his artistic work since the 1950s.
+Vostell dealt with world political events in his artistic work from the 1950s on.
 As early as 1958 he thematized the Second World War and the Holocaust in the installation Das schwarze Zimmer (The Black Room).
 The Korean War and the Vietnam War became themes of his works, as they did with his 1968 blurred Miss America.
 The assassination of John F. Kennedy and other international political events were the subject of his paintings and assemblages.

-Wolf Vostell also thematized domestic political topics of the Federal Republic.
+Vostell also thematized domestic political topics of the Federal Republic.
 The student revolts, the economic miracle and the criticism of capitalism are documented in his works.
 The Cold War and the Bosnian War are present in his works.
 Wolf Vostell documented and processed the fall of the Berlin Wall in more than 50 works.
-From the 6 meter wide triptych 9 November 1989 to smaller works, Wolf Vostell created a further cycle of works after the fall of the Berlin Wall.
-Over the decades a political work was created in Wolf Vostell's work.
+From the 6 meter wide triptych 9 November 1989 to smaller works, Vostell created a further cycle of works after the fall of the Berlin Wall.
+Over the decades a political work was created in Vostell's work.

 Television

-Since 1958 Wolf Vostell integrated television sets into his works.
+Beginning in 1958 Vostell integrated television sets into his works.
 Pictures, assemblages, installations and sculptures by Wolf Vostell are often designed with TV sets.
 Most of the time the sets are set to normal program.
 Thus Wolf Vostell incorporates topicality and current events into his works.

 Tauromaquia

-From 1976 Wolf Vostell travelled regularly between Berlin and Malpartida de Cáceres.
+From 1976 Vostell travelled regularly between Berlin and Malpartida de Cáceres.
 During this time he created a series of paintings and drawings in his Spanish studio, which show the theme Tauromaquia.
 Large-format canvases show bulls, mostly bleeding and torn to shreds.
 He made assemblages in which he combined painted bull heads with light bulbs, car parts or other objects.